How to Avoid Forex Trading Scams in 2024

 sports_basketballDon't take financial advice from professional athletes

 Never trust a forex broker (or a crypto exchange) just because it sponsors a celebrity, football club, or professional athlete.
-If you start to feel swayed by a high-profile endorsement, just remember the fraudulent practices of FTX and this FTX commercial starring Steph Curry.
+If you start to feel swayed by a high-profile endorsement, just remember the fraudulent practices of FTX and the FTX commercials starring Steph Curry and Shaq.

 Can you get scammed when forex trading?